Benazir Bhutto Leadership Program

 In the initial years of the Program there will be particular emphasis on attracting women to the Fellowships.
 Nonetheless, all aspects of the BBLP will be designed for men and women, who have demonstrated leadership potential, and who are open-minded, passionate, brave, and bold— to arm them with an education, a network, and a broad array of tools to address the needs of successful modern societies.

 The Pilot Program for the BBLP begins in 2018 with a one-year

-The Associate Program: Scholars studying in Harvard graduate programs who come from these regions and whose goals are aligned with the principles of this program have been and will be invited to participate in the Benazir Bhutto Leadership Program as Associates.
+The Associates: Scholars studying in Harvard graduate programs who come from these regions and whose goals are aligned with the principles of this program have been and will be invited to participate in the Benazir Bhutto Leadership Program as Associates.
 Associates provide advice to shape the BBLP and help build a larger network of leaders, while at Harvard and later, in the field.
 They, like the Fellows, are part of the BBLP Network and will have access to the Mentor/Advisor program of BBLP.
-The Associates Program will provide collegiality, intellectual capital, and support to Fellows and Associates alike.
+The Associates and Fellows provide collegiality, intellectual capital, and support to one another.
 ClassACT aims to add eight to ten new Associates per year, resulting in growing a community of Associates and Fellows quickly during the start-up phase.